Miracles

 Salvation is the greatest miracle of all

-Be aware Satan can work deceptive magic or counterfeit miracles besides God’s genuine mighty acts (eg. Ex 7:11,22, 8:7; 2 Thes 2:9; Rev 13:13,14, 19:20).
+Thus we must be aware Satan and the evil spirit realm can work deceptive magic or counterfeit miracles besides God’s genuine mighty acts (eg. Ex 7:11,22, 8:7; 2 Thes 2:9; Rev 13:13,14, 19:20).
 We should question the power behind all supernatural occurrences, asking is this consistent with God’s Word and purpose, is He the one who receives the glory?
-Even genuine Godly miracles will not convince everyone of the reality of God if their stubborn mind is fully made up (Lk 16:30,31; Act 14:3,4).
+Even genuine Godly miracles will not convince everyone of the reality of God if their stubborn mind is fully made up for there are always doubters who have alternative explanations to what they witness (Lk 16:30,31; Act 14:3,4).

 He is such a creative God that He seldom operates the same way twice.
 One time a miracle might happen, the next our faith may be severely tried in spite of our belief.
 If no miracle happens, those watching on observe how we live with the issue and if we still love God regardless (Job 13:15).